vielhuber/jwtbutler/README.md

 - works in all js applications
 - renders a simple loginform if needed
-- the auth server remains untouched
+- requires no code changes on the auth server
 - has a fetch helper function for api calls that do all the heavy lifting (e.g. refreshing token, repeating calls) under the hood
 - provides a fallback for clients that have third party cookies disabled
-- includes a timeouts for broken connections
+- includes a timeout for broken connections
 - syncs cookies via iframes through postmessage
+- works also without single sign on

 ## requirements